Skip to main content

 drug-savings-illustration-3Bring your free coupon or savings card to the pharmacy.

-Before starting Entresto, make sure your prescriber knows your full health history and other medications you take.
+Before starting Entresto, make sure your healthcare professional knows your full health history and other medications you take.
 This will help them decide whether Entresto is right for you.

 1. Low blood pressure

 Hypotension (low blood pressure) is the most commonly reported Entresto side effect.
 This side effect isn’t surprising, though.
-Valsartan, one of the medications in Entresto, is prescribed to lower blood pressure.
+Valsartan, one of the active ingredients in Entresto, is prescribed to lower blood pressure on its own.
 It’s part of a group of medications called ARBs.
 These medications are prescribed for hypertension (high blood pressure), heart failure, and more.

-Certain factors increase your risk of low blood pressure.
-This includes being of older age, having low blood pressure prior to Entresto treatment, and taking other medications that lower blood pressure.
+Certain factors can increase your risk of low blood pressure while taking Entresto.
+This includes older age, having low blood pressure prior to starting Entresto, and taking other medications that lower blood pressure.

 GoodRx icon

-Some people may be at an increased risk for hyperkalemia from Entresto.
+Some people have a higher risk of developing hyperkalemia from Entresto.
 This includes people who:

-Your prescriber will likely monitor your potassium levels with a blood test before and during treatment with Entresto.
+Your healthcare team will likely monitor your potassium levels with a blood test before and during treatment with Entresto.
 If your potassium levels increase, your prescriber may lower your Entresto dosage.
-Or they may recommend another medication altogether.
+Or they may recommend switching to another medication altogether.

 3. Cough

 Developing a dry cough is another possible Entresto side effect.
-This is due to the valsartan component.
+This is due to the valsartan component of the medication.
 All ARBs, including valsartan, may cause a dry, hacking cough

-But this is much less common with ARBs than it is with angiotensin-converting enzyme (ACE) inhibitors, another group of common blood pressure medications.
-For example, in the PARADIGM-HF study — the major study that led to Entresto’s FDA approval — cough was more common with the angiotensin-converting enzyme (ACE) inhibitor enalapril (Vasotec, Epaned) than it was with Entresto.
+This side effect is much less common with ARBs than it is with angiotensin-converting enzyme (ACE) inhibitors, though.
+These are another group of common blood pressure medications.
+For example, in a major study that led to Entresto’s FDA approval, cough was more common with the ACE inhibitor enalapril (Vasotec, Epaned) than it was with Entresto.

-Let your cardiologist know if you develop a dry cough that doesn’t go away while you’re taking Entresto.
+Let your healthcare team know if you develop a dry cough that doesn’t go away while you’re taking Entresto.
 They can help you figure out if this is due to Entresto, or related to something else.

 4. Kidney problems